organicmaps/organicmaps.github.io/content/contribute/community-engagement-specialist/_index.md

 ---
-title: User Support Champion
+title: Community Engagement Specialist
-description: Join Organic Maps as a User Support Champion to provide expert technical support, troubleshoot issues, and enhance the user experience of our privacy-focused navigation app for drivers, hikers, and cyclists worldwide.
+description: Join Organic Maps as a Community Engagement Specialist to provide expert technical support, troubleshoot issues, and enhance the user experience of our privacy-focused navigation app for drivers, hikers, and cyclists worldwide.
 template: page.html
 ---